Goraf/frontend-intro/README.md

 4. (master-4)

-   Create a simple console program in javascript.
+   Create a simple console program in javascript (ES5).

+5. (master-5)

+   Create a simple todo app in javascript which keeps its data in Local Storage.